 Your AC unit uses a chemical refrigerant to transfer warmth within your residence outside.
 This makes your home chilly and relaxing.
 The kind of refrigerant used in residential air conditioner has been modified a couple of times as time has passed, following innovative breakthroughs and environmental concerns.

-All new home air conditioners use R410a, also known as Puron.
+All new home air conditioners in Houston uses R410a, also known as Puron.
 But this refrigerant will eventually no longer be made.
 This is because of a continued attention on limiting substances known to have an effect on the environment.

 To learn the “why” that drives cooling restrictions, it’s useful to put it into perspective.
 Two-thirds of the 128.5 million residences in the U.S. have air conditioning, according to the U.S. Department of Energy.

 But it’s not actually the air conditioning system itself, or even its cooling capabilities.

 The main problem is the refrigerant these systems need to produce the cooling we enjoy.